FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 The `metadata.json` file defines your extension through a number of important elements.
 It must contain a valid JSON array containing the following entries:

-- `name` : the name of your extension
+* `name`: the name of your extension
-- `author` : your name, your e-mail address ... but there is no specific format to adopt
+* `author`: your name, your e-mail address ... but there is no specific format to adopt
-- `description` : a description of your extension
+* `description`: a description of your extension
-- `version` : the current version number of the extension
+* `version`: the current version number of the extension
-- `entrypoint` : Indicates the entry point of your extension.
+* `entrypoint`: Indicates the entry point of your extension.
 It must match the name of the class contained in the file `extension.php` without the suffix` Extension` (so if the entry point is `HelloWorld`, your class will be called` HelloWorldExtension`)
-- `type` : Defines the type of your extension.
+* `type`: Defines the type of your extension.
 There are two types: `system` and` user`.
 We will study this difference right after.

 Only the `name` and` entrypoint` fields are required.

-### Choose between « system » or « user »
+### Chosing between « system » and « user »

 A __user__ extension can be enabled by some users and not by others (typically for user preferences).